 When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, the Bank compares the remaining lifetime PD as at the reporting date with the remaining lifetime PD for this point in time as estimated at the time of initial recognition of the exposure (adjusted as relevant for changes in prepayment expectations).
 The Bank calculates the remaining lifetime PD using the same methodology, obligor-level data elements, and forecasted macroeconomic scenarios and scenario weights used to calculate ECL.

-In addition to quantitative review of PD and risk rating changes, qualitative factors leveraging internal credit risk officers' risk assessment are considered as well as a backstop based on delinquency.
-Financial instruments that have been determined to have a significant increase in credit risk are reviewed in line with rating timelines to identify whether there has been an improvement of credit quality in the underlying instrument.
+The Bank has established thresholds based on both absolute and relative change in PD, leveraging internal credit risk officers' definition of significant credit deterioration.
+In addition to quantitative review of PD and risk rating changes, qualitative factors aligned to internal credit risk officers' view of risk management are considered, including the overall risk rating of the date) based on delinquency, such that instruments which are more than 30 days past due should be considered to have a significant increase in credit risk.
+Financial instruments that have been determined to have a significant increase in credit risk are subsequently reviewed in line with rating timelines to identify whether there has been an improvement of credit quality in the underlying instrument. obligor in periods subsequent to origination.
+Further, the Bank applies the presumption which has not been rebutted as at the reporting